Logiqx/covid-stats/docs/deaths-by-vax-status/README.md

 ### Population Size(s)

-The topic of ONS estimates vs NIMS estimates has repeatedly been cropping up for the past couple of years, The population according to NIMS is massively over-stated and I will do a second article on that specific topic.
+The topic of ONS vs NIMS population estimates has repeatedly been cropping up for the past couple of years, The population according to NIMS is massively over-stated and I will do a second article on that specific topic.
 The neat thing about this particular dataset is that the ONS have avoided the issues presented by unknown denominators of the full populations by using representative samples; 91.6% of the census population.

 It is true that any under-representation in the "unvaccinated" sample will mean that they will be over-represented in the "unidentified" group and this could influence the mortality rates reported for the "unvaccinated".
 Depending on the general health of unvaccinated persons in the "unidentified" group they may have better (or worse) mortality rates than the population identified as "unvaccinated".

 If you believe the unvaccinated sample from the census is half the true size of the unvaccinated population, there is clearly going to be concern over whether that sample if representative.
-This belief comes solely from the NIMS data though and I'll try to find time to write about that later.
+This belief comes solely from the NIMS data though and I'll try to find time to write about that later, perhaps next week.

-For now, I'll just say that it's a very bold statement to claim the ONS census data with its 97% response rate, imputed persons for non-responses and deemed accurate to within 0.5% (95% confidence interval) is actually undercounting the population by around 12%.
+For now, I'll just say that it's a very bold statement to claim the ONS census data with its 97% response rate, imputed persons for non-responses and accuracy claimed to be within 0.5% (95% confidence interval) is actually undercounting the population by around 12%.

 Anyways, whatever the extent of any under-representation in the unvaccinated sample, it will not impact the mortality rates calculated for the large vaccinated sample of the population.
 The mortality rates of the vaccinated have their own numerators and denominators for ASMR calculations.

 Essentially, the debate is not one about a simple denominator issue.
-It is more to do with potential sample biases and of an understanding as to why people end up in the "unidentified" group.
-This article lists the reasons for persons ending up in that group and in terms of their general health (better or worse), who knows!
+It is more to do with potential sample biases for the vaccinated and unvaccinated, specifically relating to why people end up in the "unidentified" group.
+This article lists the reasons for persons ending up in that group and in terms of whether their general health is better or worse, who knows!

 Interestingly, the latest dataset (91.6% of the census population) now shows higher age-standardised mortality rates in the unvaccinated group.
-This difference can be seen between the solid red and dotted red lines.
+This difference can easily be seen between the solid red and dotted red lines.
+Conversely the blue line has hardly changed with an increase in May 22 (certainly due to registration delays) and an increase in Jul 21 which I have yet to investigate.

 ![asmr](img/asmr.jpg)

-Logically speaking this must be due to a fair number of persons gaining an NHS number and moving from the "unknown" group to the "vaccinated" group in the latest dataset.
+Logically speaking the increase in unvaccinated ASMR must be due to a fair number of persons gaining an NHS number and moving from the "unknown" group to the "vaccinated" group in the latest dataset.
 This could easily be due to more up-to-date names and address information from the 2021 census, rather than using out of date names and addresses from the 2011 census.